 A feedforward capacitor shown across R2 in Test Circuits is used when the output voltage is greater than 10 V or when C{OUT} has a very low ESR.
 This capacitor adds lead compensation to the feedback loop and increases the phase margin for better loop stability.

 If the output voltage ripple is large (>5% of the nominal output voltage), this ripple can be coupled to the feedback pin through the feedforward capacitor and cause the error comparator to trigger the error flag.
-In this situation, adding a resistor, R{FF}, in series with the feedforward capacitor, approximately 3 times R1, attenuates the ripple voltage at the feedback pin.
+In this situation, adding a resistor, R{FF} , in series with the feedforward capacitor, approximately 3 times R1, will attenuate the ripple voltage at the feedback pin.

-9.1.2 Input Capacitor, CIN
+9.1.2 Input Capacitor, C{IN}

 A low-ESR aluminum or tantalum bypass capacitor is needed between the input pin and ground pin.
-It must be placed near the regulator using short leads.
+It must be located near the regulator using short leads.
 This capacitor prevents large voltage transients from appearing at the input, and provides the instantaneous current needed each time the switch turns on.

-The important parameters for the Input capacitor are the voltage rating and the RMS current rating.
-Because of the relatively high RMS currents flowing in a buck regulator's input capacitor, this capacitor must be chosen for its RMS current rating rather than its capacitance or voltage ratings, although the capacitance value and voltage rating are directly related to the RMS current rating.
+The important parameters for the input capacitor are the voltage rating and the RMS current rating.
+Because of the relatively high RMS currents flowing in the input capacitor of the buck regulator, this capacitor must be chosen for its RMS current rating rather than its capacitance or voltage ratings, although the capacitance value and voltage rating are directly related to the RMS current rating.
 The voltage rating of the capacitor and its RMS ripple current capability must never be exceeded.

-9.1.3 Output Capacitor, Cour.
+9.1.3 Output Capacitor, C{OUT}

 An output capacitor is required to filter the output and provide regulator loop stability.
-Low impedance or low ESR Electrolytic or solid tantalum capacitors designed for switching regulator applications must be used.
-When selecting an output capacitor, the important capacitor parameters are; the 100-kHz Equivalent Series Resistance (ESR), the RMS ripple current rating, voltage rating, and capacitance value.
+Low-impedance or low-ESR Electrolytic or solid tantalum capacitors designed for switching regulator applications must be used.
+When selecting an output capacitor, the important capacitor parameters are; the 100-kHz equivalent series resistance (ESR), the RMS ripple current rating, voltage rating, and capacitance value.
 For the output capacitor, the ESR value is the most important parameter.
 The ESR must generally not be less than 100 mW or there will be loop instability.
 If the ESR is too large, efficiency and output voltage ripple are effected.
 So ESR must be chosen carefully.